Gallowglass

-The Gallowglass (also spelled galloglass, gallowglas or galloglas; from gallóglaigh meaning "foreign warriors") were a class of elite mercenary warriors who were principally members of the Norse-Gaelic clans of Ireland and Scotland between the mid 13th century and late 16th century.
-It originally applied to Scots, who shared a common background and language with the Irish, but as they were descendants of 10th-century Norse settlers who had intermarried with the local population in western Scotland, the Irish called them Gall Gaeil ("foreign Gaels").
+The gallowglasses (also spelled galloglass, gallowglas or galloglas; from Irish gallóglach, meaning "foreign warrior") were a class of elite mercenary warriors in Ireland, who were originally members of Norse-Gaelic clans from the Scottish Highlands prior to arriving in Ireland between the mid-13th century and late 16th century.
+Despite sharing a common background and language with the Irish, they were referred to as Gall Gaeil ("foreign Gaels") since they were descendants of 10th-century Norse settlers who had intermarried with the local population in western Scotland.

-Fifteenth-century sculpted figures of Gallowglass as depicted upon the apparent effigy of Feidhlimidh Ó Conchobhair, King of Connacht and father of Áed na nGall, victor of the Battle of Connacht.

 An early family of gallowglasses was the MacSweeneys, settled by the O'Donnells in north Donegal.
-These were followed by MacDonnells, MacAlisters, MacCabes and several other groups settled by powerful Irish nobles in different areas.
-The gallowglasses were attractive as heavily armoured, trained infantry to be relied upon as a strong defence for holding a position, unlike most Irish foot soldiers, who were less well armoured than the typical Irish noble who fought as cavalry.
+These were followed by MacDonnells, MacAlisters, MacCabes and several other groups settled by Irish rulers in different areas.
+The gallowglasses were attractive as heavily armoured, trained infantry to be relied upon as a strong defence for holding a position, unlike the standard Irish soldier, the kern who fought with little if any armour.

 They were a significant part of Irish infantry before the advent of gunpowder, and depended upon seasonal employment by Irish clan chiefs.
-An Irish military leader would often choose a gallowglass to serve as his personal aide and bodyguard because, as a foreigner, a gallowglass would be less influenced by the internal feuds over dynastic succession within the derbhfine of the Irish clans.
+An Irish military leader would often choose a gallowglass to serve as his personal aide and bodyguard because, as a foreigner, a gallowglass might be less influenced by the internal feuds over dynastic succession within the derbfine of the Irish clans.